BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 My frustration (evidenced by the fact I never thought of bringing up the Python docs for class attributes) at not being able to explain led to this article.

+(The code for this article is on [GitHub](https://github.com/BruceEckel/PythonClassAttributes)).

 ## Where Did This Idea Come From?

-I eventually realized that someone who had used either C++ or Java would assume that the form of writing a class using class attributes would work the way it does in C++ or Java: Storage for those variables would be allocated and initialized, *before* the constructor is called.
+I eventually realized that someone who had used either C++ or Java might assume that the form of writing a class using class attributes would work the way it does in C++ or Java: Storage for those variables would be allocated and initialized, *before* the constructor is called.
 Indeed, the first time I saw